merenlab/anvio/anvio/docs/programs/anvi-report-dgrs.md

 ### Our philosophy for finding DGRs
 Locating the template and variable region first is an integral philosophy for locating DGRs without relying on reverse transcriptase homology.
 In fact, the reverse transcriptase is not a requirement for the reporting of a DGR.

-Another integral part of this tool, is that it relies on SNVs in the variable region and therefore, only locates DGRs that are active within the sample, a [reverse weeping angel](https://en.wikipedia.org/wiki/Weeping_Angel) indeed she cannot locate inactive DGRs.
+Another integral part of this tool, is that it relies on SNVs in the variable region and therefore, only locates DGRs that are active within the sample, much like a [weeping angel](https://en.wikipedia.org/wiki/Weeping_Angel) cannot attack what doesn't move, anvi'o cannot locate inactive DGRs.

 ### Pre-requisites for running this programme